-Dryer balls may look unusual, but the concept behind these spiky spheres isn't as farfetched as it may seem.
-They're designed to separate clothes as they tumble, and the constant fluffing and air exchange results in a faster drying time.
+Dryer balls are designed to separate clothes as they tumble, and the constant fluffing and air exchange results in a faster drying time.
 According to manufacturers, dryer balls also eliminate the need for fabric softeners and dryer sheets.
 Just toss them into your dryer with a load of laundry.

 Dryer balls are made by different companies, but all brands essentially look and function the same.
 We chose to cover several brands -- which may or may not be officially called Dryer Balls -- in order to provide readers with enough reviews to gather a general consensus.